 The Strain Gauge works on the principle of using an insulation flexible metallic foil backing.
 It is then attached to the object using an adhesive to measure the stress.
 Any deformation in the object leads to the foil getting distorted, hence changing the electrical resistivity of the soil.

-Apart from measuring the strain in concrete, rock and steel constructions, they are also used to estimate the stress distribution in the supporting ribs of underground cavities and tunnels.
-They are also used to measure the stress in concrete and masonry dams, pressure shafts, and concrete piles, etc.
+Apart from measuring the strain in concrete, rock, and steel constructions, they are also used to estimate the stress distribution in the supporting ribs of underground cavities and tunnels.
+They are also used to measure the stress in concrete and masonry dams, pressure shafts, concrete piles, etc.

 6. Pressure Cells

-Encardio Rite offers six different types of Pressure Cells including Concrete Pressure Cell, Soil and Rock-Concrete Interface Pressure Cell, Jack Out Pressure Cell, Earth Soil Pressure Cell, and Shotcrete-Concrete Stress Cell.
+Encardio Rite offers six different types of Pressure Cells including Concrete Pressure Cells, Soil and Rock-Concrete Interface Pressure Cells, Jack-Out Pressure Cells, Earth Soil Pressure Cells, and Shotcrete-Concrete Stress Cells.

 7. Extensometers

-Apart from this, Encardio Rite also offers Online cloud-based web data monitoring service, Laser Scanning, Aerial Mapping using Unmanned Aerial Vehicles (UAV/Drone), and Automatic 3D deformation monitoring system.
+Apart from this, Encardio Rite also offers Online cloud-based web data monitoring services, Laser Scanning, Aerial Mapping using Unmanned Aerial Vehicles (UAV/Drone), and an Automatic 3D deformation monitoring system.